sezanzeb/alsa-control/README.md

 - [x] Get it into the AUR
 - [ ] Write specs for the UI (using stubs for pyalsaaudio)
 - [ ] Provide .deb files

-## Jack

-With jack as output the volume can be changed with softvol as well.
-Firefox seems to prefer talking to jack directly over using the default device provided by the generated asoundrc, so the volume change doesn't affect it.
-Before starting jack, the ALSA-Control GUI needs to be closed because jack can't acquire the input device as long as the level is monitored.
-Or you select "none" as input in Cadence.

 ## Testing